 Glossary of Terms

-when describing items in our hobby.
+Below you will find a listing of terms frequently used when describing items in our hobby.

 3-D Items – 3-dimensional Items that incorporate width, height, and depth into their design.
 Examples: china, umbrellas, statues, clocks, etc.